autodesk-platform-services/aps-power-automate-tools/docs/part1-auth-triggers/index.md

-# Part 1: Basic Connector & Webhooks
+# Part 1: Auth & Triggers

 In this part of the tutorial you will: